aregtech/areg-sdk/README.md

 <br /><a href="/docs/img/driver-solution.png"><img src="/docs/img/driver-solution.png" alt="Kkernel-mode driver solution" style="width:70%;height:70%"/></a><br />
 Our proposal is to deliver driverless service-enabled devices, where device-specific services are described in the interface prototype documents.
 <br /><a href="/docs/img/driverless-solution.png"><img src="/docs/img/driverless-solution.png" alt="AREG SDK driverless solution" style="width:70%;height:70%"/></a><br />
-In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (service clients), contains fewer risks and requires less development resources.
-The client object generated from the supplied service interface prototype document is easily integrated into the application to communicate and trigger device-specific service(s).
+In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (_service clients_), contains fewer risks and the code generator helps to generate client object from service interface document.

 #### Real-time solutions

-When a remote method of the service interface is called, the engine of AREG SDK immediately generates and delivers messages to the target component, which invokes appropriate methods of addressed service.
+When a remote method of the service interface is called, the engine of AREG SDK automatically generates and delivers messages to the target and automatically invokes the exact methods of the exact target objects.
 This makes communication real-time with ultra-low networking latency.
 Such solutions are highly required to develop time-sensitive applications for automotive, flock of drones, medtech, real-time manufacturing, real-time monitoring and other projects.
 <br /><a href="/docs/img/areg-sdk-features.png"><img src="/docs/img/areg-sdk-features.png" alt="AREG SDK and multicast features" style="width:70%;height:70%"/></a><br />

 #### Digital twin

 Often, the digital twin applications use client-server architecture, where the middleware server collects the data of external devices and the UI application virtualizes them.
 In such solutions, devices interact either through server or UI client applications.
-The event-driven and the service-oriented architecture, and the real-time communication of AREG SDK is a perfect solution to develop digital twin applications that virtualize, monitor and control external devices, and immediately react to environment or device state change in real-time mode.
+The event-driven and the service-oriented architecture, and the real-time communication of AREG framework is a good solution to develop digital twin applications to virtualize, monitor and control external devices, and immediately react to environment or device state change in real-time mode.
 External devices may also communicate without additional layers, which is an important factor for emergency, security and safety cases.

 #### Simulation and test automations

 When hardware provisioning to all employees is impossible, testing and checking unexpected phenomena of rapidly changing software in a simulated environment can be the most rational solution.
-If unit tests are used by developers to test a small portion of code and they may contain bugs, the simulation is used by developers and testers to check the system's functionality and stability.
+If unit tests are used by developers to test a small portion of code and they may contain bugs, the simulation is used by developers and testers to check functionality and stability of the system.
 Simulations are portable and accessible to everyone, help to optimize solutions and avoid unnecessary risks.
 Projects using simulations are better prepared for remote work and easier to outsource.
 <br /><a href="/docs/img/software-layers.png"><img src="/docs/img/software-layers.png" alt="Software application 4 layers" style="width:70%;height:70%"/></a><br />
 The software components in applications normally are split into Data, Controller, Business and the optional Presentation layers.
-Distributed and service-oriented solution of the AREG engine eases system testing in a simulated environment, where the Simulation application provides an implementation of Data layer services, so that the rest of the application can be tested without any change.
+Distributed and service-oriented solution of AREG framework can ease system testing in a simulated environment, where the Simulation application provides an implementation of Data layer services, so that the rest of the application can be tested without any change.

 The same technique of simulating data can be used to create API-driven test automations.